infantiablue/techika/src/blog/posts/2021-01-16-build-hackernews-reader-vuejs-tailwind-p2.md

 The `$event` param would be used to manipulate css class later.
 And, I must say, the Tailwind CSS framework is so powerful, especially in this kind of scenario, I don't need to hard code other css class, just use built in class utilites to decorate the elements.

-Nest step, we need functions to make UI wokrs, we gonna implement a method to load each topic when user click on.
+Nest step, we need functions to make the user interface wokrs, we gonna implement a method to load each topic when user click on.
 It's just a simple function to `dispatch` the `fetchItems` action from Vuex store with a param (we will modify it later).
 Also, we need a mechanism to highlight the active topic, by adding & removing a text color class from tailwind.

 ```javascript
 methods: {